 Currently, this project is in the planning phase and funding options will be explored during the first five years of GSP implementation.
 This project involves an exploration of options to improve irrigation efficiency, assessment of irrigator willingness, outreach and extension activities, and development of funding options, primarily by cooperators, possibly in cooperation with NRCS.
 This PMA is likely to be accomplished through a voluntary, incentive-based program.
-Cost estimates have not yet been completed for
+This may also include incentives for switching to less water-intensive crops.
+Cost estimates have not yet been completed for this PMA.

-Future benefits of actual implementation status to streamflow depletion reversal (and remaining streamflow depletion) will be evaluated and assessed with SVIHM using the methodology described in Chapter 3.3 and using monitoring data describing the implementation of the irrigation efficiency improvement program.
+Future benefits of actual implementation status to streamflow depletion reversal (and remaining streamflow depletion) will be evaluated and assessed with SWGM using the methodology described in Chapter 3.3 and using monitoring data describing the implementation of the irrigation efficiency improvement program.